lf-/blog/content/posts/computing-should-enable-humans/index.md

 Consider the case study of Microsoft Visual Studio Code, which is free.
 How are they extracting money?
-God knows, but they sure are eating market share and gaining themselves a tremendous position of power in the market by doing so.
+God knows, but they sure are eating market share and gaining themselves a tremendous position of power in the market by doing so, which could be easily leveraged to do anticompetitive behaviour, advantaging their other products.
 From the very beginning, it was released as a closed source distribution of an open source tool, and various *very important* pieces depend on closed source code, so that Microsoft retains full control.
 For example, the remote extension, an increasing number of language servers, the *extension store*, all are closed source components under EULA.

-As another example, Microsoft Bing tells you to not install Chrome when you google "Chrome" in the Bing search box.
+As another example, Microsoft Bing tells you to not install Chrome when you use Bing to google "Chrome".
 Then, Microsoft Edge [*injects pop-ups*][edge-popups] into Google's webpage for downloading Chrome.
 Then they do it again when you try to change default browser in the settings app.
 This is so obviously anticompetitive that it *should* have every country suing them for billions for the exact same reason they [got sued for billions for doing *less* to IE][us-v-microsoft], but apparently we do not live in a world where laws apply to corporations anymore.

 [us-v-microsoft]: https://en.wikipedia.org/wiki/United_States_v._Microsoft_Corp.
 [edge-popups]: https://www.extremetech.com/internet/329450-microsoft-edge-gets-new-anti-chrome-pop-ups